 The post-apocalyptic world that we see in Horizon: Zero Dawn is a world that is so advanced in its degeneration most of the people that are alive during Aloy's story have no idea how their environment came to be.
-In this version of Earth, set hundreds and hundreds of years after the apocalypse, you might struggle to place things as well—unless you're familiar with Southwestern area of the United States, that is.
+In this version of Earth, set hundreds and hundreds of years after the apocalypse, you might struggle to place things as well—unless you're familiar with the Southwestern area of the United States, that is.

 Here Is Every Real World Location You Can Find In 'Horizon Zero Dawn'